Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

 AutoOcc secures the highest performance with an IoU of 83.01, significantly surpassing all other models.
-GaussianFlowOcc ranks second, achieving an IoU of 46.91.
-Notably, the addition of pseudo-loss led to a marked decline in IoU, for example, it reduces SelfOcc's score from 44.05 to 34.50, a 22\% drop.
-This performance drop may be attributed to object duplication, as the model lacks the ability to reason about occluded regions.
-Consequently, it tends to predict occupancy beyond visible surfaces, resulting in an overly dense scene representation.
-This behavior is visualized in the qualitative analysis presented in Subsection \ref{subsec:qual_results}, and further substantiated by evaluations without the camera mask, assessing every voxel in the space, which shall be discussed in Subsection \ref{subsec:sota_results_no_cam}.
+GaussianFlowOcc ranks second, achieving an IoU of 46.9.
+Notably, the addition of pseudo-loss led to a marked decline in IoU; for example, it reduces SelfOcc's score from 44.1 to 34.5, a 22\% drop.
+This performance drop is attributed to object duplication, as the model lacks the ability to reason about occluded regions.
+Consequently, it tends to predict occupancy beyond visible surfaces, resulting in an overly dense scene representation, which is further evidenced in the evaluation of RayIoU in Subsection \ref{subsec:rayiou}.
+This is visualized in the qualitative analysis presented in Subsection \ref{subsec:qual_results}.